Assembler: Electronic Certificate

 Students who successfully complete the program will be prepared to sit for the IPC J-STD-001 certification, the industry standard for soldering processes and materials used in electronic assemblies.

-Why Choose Carroll’s Assembler Training?
+Why Choose Carroll’s Electronic Assembler Training?

 - Fast & Affordable: Complete training in just 1 week with up to 100% of the program cost covered by the Ratcliffe Works grant for eligible participants.